Skip to content

 Practical Tips

-• Mount Rainier National Park is open 24/7, year-round.
-However, some roads and facilities may be closed in winter.
+• Mount Rainier National Park is open 24/7 year-round, but road access and facilities can be limited in winter.
+Always check conditions before you go.

 Morning: Mount Fremont Fire Lookout